 Above: 2020 Four Wheel Camper Project M. All photos supplied by Four Wheel Campers.

 Picture in your mind a traditional pop-up truck camper.
 Remove the camper’s floor, lower sidewalls, and interior cabinetry.
 Keep the upper sidewalls, pop-up roof, windows, and cabover sleeping area.

 Inside the unit, with your feet on the metal of your truck’s bed, you are standing straight with 6’6” of interior height.
 Around you are four large windows in the pop-up’s soft wall.
 In front of you is a King or Queen-size foam mattress in the cabover.
 If you didn’t look down you’d swear you were in a standard Four Wheel Camper.

-That’s Project M; essentially the upper two-thirds of a Four Wheel Camper Shell Model reimagined as more affordable ($8,995 MSRP) and significantly lighter (425 to 500 pounds depending on truck size) product.
+That’s Project M; essentially the upper two-thirds of a Four Wheel Camper Shell Model reimagined as a more affordable ($9,795 MSRP) and significantly lighter (425 to 500 pounds depending on truck size) product.

 To put this in proper perspective, Project M is 19-percent less in cost and 49-percent lighter in weight than Four Wheel Camper’s previously most affordable and lightest weight offering.

 As a magazine, we have a simple shorthand to instantly distinguish between a true truck camper and products that look like truck campers, but fail to offer the demountable versatility our marketplace and community demands.